 If nothing else, online voting provides you with valuable voter data.
 A lot of online voting systems come with reporting functions, so you can easily evaluate figures.
 From there, you can see where your problem areas are.
 If not a lot of homeowners participate in voting, perhaps that’s a sign that you need to work on engagement.
 With such reports, you can improve your future efforts.

 Although electronic voting has some big advantages, there are a few challenges involved.
-Outdated laws have traditionally been a barrier for some online voting.
+Outdated laws have traditionally been a barrier for some online voting for associations.
 However, over 20 states have changed HOA laws to allow electronic voting, so it’s less of an issue now.

 Another concern has been security with electronic voting, but even that has improved in the last several years.
 Some residents may be uncomfortable with the process if they are worried about privacy or security, so HOAs should plan to provide plenty of information on what’s involved.
 Your HOA management company can help you plan for this.